timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY/CHAPTER 15-CARIBBEAN BASIN ECONOMIC RECOVERY.md

       * #### (I) In general
         * For purposes of determining the applicable percentage under clause (i) or (iv), there may be included in that percentage—

-          * (aa) the cost of fabrics or yarns to the extent that apparel articles of such fabrics or yarns would be eligible for preferential treatment, without regard to the source of the fabrics or yarns, under Annex 401 of the NAFTA; and
+          * (aa) the cost of fabrics or yarns to the extent that apparel articles of such fabrics or yarns would be eligible for preferential treatment, without regard to the source of the fabrics or yarns, under Annex 4–B of the USMCA; and

           * (bb) the cost of fabrics or yarns that are designated as not being available in commercial quantities for purposes of—